 Having rented space for more than 30 years, in January 1999 CCVI finally moved into a home of its own on the Children's Center Campus located at 3101 Main Street, Kansas City, Missouri.

-CCVI celebrated its 60th anniversary during the 2012-2013 school year.
-From the first class of 13 preschoolers to the present enrollment of 185 infants through school age students, CCVI has helped thousands of Greater Kansas City's children and their families.
+CCVI is celebrating it's 65th anniversayr this year!
+From the first class of 13 preschoolers to the present enrollment of 199 infants through school age students, CCVI has helped thousands of Greater Kansas City's children and their families.

 The mission of the Children's Center for the Visually Impaired is to prepare children with visual impairments, including those with multiple disabilities, to reach their highest potential in the sighted world.